viralemergence/virion/README.md

 ### What you should probably know about the data

-You probably haven't worked with a dataset like VIRION before. **Read this before you start your analysis**:

 Like most datasets that record host-virus associations, this includes a mix of different lines of evidence, diagnostic methods, and metadata quality.
 Some associations will be found in every database, with every evidence standard; others will be recorded from a single serological data point with unclear attribution.
 VIRION can aggregate all this data for you, but it's your job as a researcher to be thoughtful about how you use these data.
 Some suggested best practices:

 - As a starting point, you can remove any records that aren't taxonomically resolved to the NCBI backbone (HostNCBIResolved = FALSE, VirusNCBIResolved = FALSE).
 We particularly suggest this for data that come from other databases that also aggregate content but use multiple taxonomic backbones, which may include invalid names that are not updated.